esallychang/BIOF521_Spring2022/_episodes/06-RNASeq_Counts_to_Genes.md

 ### Normalization Factors

 The TMM normalization generates normalization factors, where the product of these factors and the library sizes defines the effective library size.
 TMM normalization (and most scaling normalization methods) scale relative to one sample.
-The normalization factors multiply to unity across all libraries.
 A normalization factor below one indicates that the library size will be scaled down, as there is more suppression (i.e., composition bias) in that library relative to the other libraries.
 This is also equivalent to scaling the counts upwards in that sample.
 Conversely, a factor above one scales up the library size and is equivalent to downscaling the counts.

 <img src="{{ page.root }}/fig/limma_norm_factors.png" alt="normalization factors table from limma report">